 It will be important to start training your Maltipoo as soon as you bring him or her home.
 This can help the dog learn important commands and expectations from a younger age so they’ll stick.
 Once your dog has been fully vaccinated, start socializing him or her and consider signing up for obedience training classes.

 Maltipoos make a great family dog.
 They are loving, gentle, and playful.
-However, since Maltipoos are a smaller dog, they could easily be injured by a toddler or younger child who doesn’t know the correct way to play with a dog.
-For this reason, this breed is best for home with slightly older children.
+However, since Maltipoos are smaller dogs, they could easily be injured by a toddler or younger child who doesn’t know the correct way to play with a dog.
+For this reason, this breed is best for homes with slightly older children.